-The three electives must include one U.S. and American history course, one European and Mediterranean history course, and one non-Western history course.
+The three electives must each come from a different geographic region, including U.S. and American history, European and Mediterranean history, non-Western history, and World and Comparative history.
 At least two electives must be at the 200-level; the third elective may be at the 100-, 200- or 300-level.

 History majors who are approved to register for HIST/IDS-492W may count HIST/IDS-491W as their third elective.
 History majors completing two or more majors may count a course outside the History Department as their third elective with approval of their History Department faculty advisor.
 History majors may petition their faculty advisor in the department to count one Advanced Placement or transfer course as their third elective, pending syllabus review.
 The History Department welcomes majors transferring to Ursinus College and encourages them to consult the department chair proactively regarding transfer credits and completion of the major.

 HIST-150, HIST-250, and HIST-350 are topics courses that may also be used to fulfill major area distribution requirements relevant to their topics.

 - Non-Western history X51-X74